LysenkoDenys/teach-examples/README.md

-# The teaching examples
+# The teaching examples & proverbs

-### The application is dedicated to teach children to manage mathematical operations
+### The application is dedicated to teach children to manage mathematical operations and learn some proverbs

 ### The application deployed here: